rickydunlop/fbmessenger-node/README.md

 `attrs` - hash attributes defined in Facebook documentation

 This element CANNOT be sent separately.
-Use it with Receipt templates.
+Use it with Receipt template.

 Returns `attrs` object: